getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 **Windows**

-: A Microsoft Visual Studio 2017 solution.
+: `gen_windows` contains a Microsoft Visual Studio 2017 solution.
 Open the solution and add your projects or copy the projects to an existing solution.
   Each project supports a debug and release configuration and includes all sources required for building.

 **Linux and macOS**

-: Makefiles that can be used to produce dynamic libraries.
+: `gen_linux` and `gen_macos` contain Makefiles that can be used to produce dynamic libraries.
 Run `make help` to see an overview of the available configurations and target.
 There are debug and release configurations, that can be toggled when building:

   ```bash
   make config=release sentry
   ```